vargab95/trader-bot/README.md

     - Trading with different type of pairs on different exchanges
     - Simulation of trading strategies
     - Sending email notifications (nice when executing on a VPS)
-    - Composition of complex filters and detection logic
+    - Composition of complex filters and detection logic (multiple filters applied to the same signal and complex logic between detection logics with AND, OR and NOT relationship)
     - Scraping Tradingview to be able to trade based on trading view "gauges"
+    - Cross exchange detection (for example trading on FTX based on prices on Binance)
+    - Cross pair detection (for example trading ETH-USDT based on BTC-USDT price)

 Some features were discontinued due to the lack of time, like
     - UI for trading simulation
     - (Storing and serving indicators with timestamps in mongodb
     - Some features are only working with FTX exchange as it was recently used by me

-PRs are welcomed for any new features, making current ones better or updating discontinued ones.

 # Configuration